 Division 2 — Classification of land

-[Heading inserted by No. 20 of 1991 s.
+[Heading inserted: No. 20 of 1991 s.
 32.]

 62. Land may be classified

 (1) Subject to this section, the Minister may, on the recommendation of the responsible body (as defined in section 53) for land to which this subsection applies, by notice published in the Gazette, classify the land or a part of it as —